thomasebsmith/piazza-pro/README.md

 # Piazza Pro
-Piazza Pro is a web extension that adds many useful features to Piazza.
+Piazza Pro is an add-on for Firefox that adds many useful features to Piazza.

+## Features
+Piazza Pro currently includes:
+ - Dark mode
+ - View post history for any post